 Our Disaster Relief Teams responded to the catastrophic flooding that impacted Queensland and New South Wales in March 2022.
 Operation Riordan was one of Disaster Relief Australia’s (DRA) biggest operation commitments, deploying 714 volunteers to respond to 526 requests for assistance.
 Operation Riordan launched on 13 August and focused on home and property repairs.
 While we paused operations to restock and repair, another catastrophic flood hit the NSW Northern Rivers region.

 The region has suffered relentlessly.
 DRA’s aim was to help get the community safe, secure, and warm.
 We are so proud that our motivated volunteers turned up to give a hand up where it is needed most.

 Back to Northern Rivers August 2022

-DRA responded to the March catastrophic flooding in QLD and NSW with our biggest operation commitment to date, Operation Kelliher.
+DRA responded to the March catastrophic flooding in QLD and NSW during the six-week deployment of Operation Kelliher.

-After a break in operations allowing us to make repairs to and service our equipment, restock supplies and assess work completed to date, we are now planning to recommence further flood recovery operations in Northern NSW.
+After a break in operations allowing us to make repairs to and service our equipment, restock supplies and assess work completed to date, we planned to recommence further flood recovery operations in Northern NSW.

 Area of Operations

 The NSW Northern Rivers region experienced its worst flooding in history.
 This centred on (but was not limited to) Lismore Council, Richmond Valley Council and Byron Shire Council areas.
 Heavy to extreme rainfall fell across various parts of the area with flooding of numerous rivers and creeks.
 Extensive damage occurred to farmland, towns, and villages across the area.
 Ongoing periods of rain hampered efforts to affect a quick recovery, and large areas are still struggling to find a way back.

 Flood Recovery Taskings